HandsomeOne/Nonogram/README.md

 #### `class NonogramSolve`

-`NonogramSolve::constructor(rowHints, colHints, canvasId[, config])`: creates and prints a `NonogramSolve` instance on a canvas.
+`NonogramSolve.prototype.constructor(rowHints, colHints, canvasId[, config])`: creates and prints a `NonogramSolve` instance on a canvas.
 Time cost will be printed in console.

 - `rowHints`: a two-dimensional array, consisting of the hints of each row as an array.
 - `colHints`: a two-dimensional array, consisting of the hints of each column as an array.
 - `canvas`: a canvas element, or `id` of the canvas to print the nonogram on.
 - *optional* `config`: an object, see [§ Configuration Items](#configuration-items).

-`NonogramSolve::solve()`: solves and prints the nonogram by given hints.
+`NonogramSolve.prototype.solve()`: solves and prints the nonogram by given hints.

 For example, if there is `<canvas id="canvas1"></canvas>`, then you can use
 ```javascript